 Died: 12 March 2016, Tucson, AZ, USA

 Affiliation at the time of the award: University of California, Los Angeles, CA, USA

 Prize motivation: "for the theory of stable allocations and the practice of market design"

 Field: game theory

 Prize share: 1/2

 How to bring different players together in the best possible way is a key economic problem.
-Examples of situations where this problem arises include matching children with different schools, and kidneys or other organs with patients who require transplants.
 From the 1960s onward, Lloyd Shapley used what is known as Cooperative Game Theory to study different matching methods.
 Within the framework of this theory, it is especially important that a stable match is found.
 A stable match entails that there are no two agents who would prefer one another over their current counterparts.
-In collaboration with other researchers, Shapley has succeeded in identifying methods that achieve this stability.
+In collaboration with other researchers, Lloyd Shapley has succeeded in identifying methods that achieve this stability.